 Thanksgiving is just not complete without Cranberry Orange Sauce in my eyes!
 A wonderful mix of sweet, tart and warm fall spices.
 The flavors pair perfectly with all the other Thanksgiving flavors.

-The recipe is super easy to put together and is done in no time!
-It’s a no fuss recipe which are my favorite kinds of recipes for the holiday season!
+The recipe is super easy to put together and is done in no time.
+It’s a no fuss recipe, which are my favorite kinds of recipes for the holiday season!
 If you’re a cranberry lover like I am, then Cranberry Cake with Butter Sauce may be the perfect holiday dessert for you.